MitchelNijdam-Rockstars/kafka-triage-spring/kafka-triage-backend/README.md

 # Kafka Triage Backend

 Triage your failed Kafka messages with this application.
-View, replay, discard and monitor the records published on a Dead Letter Topic.
+View, replay, discard and monitor the records published on a Dead Letter ErrorTopic.

 ## How does it work?